- Risk management is essential to any business, from financial institutions to shipping companies and everything in between.

 - Shipping companies can utilize weather data to make real-time risk decisions.

 There are several challenges that prevent businesses from maximizing the value of their data, especially in terms of making real-time risk decisions.
+These issues slow down the real-time risk analytics process and take up valuable data operations resources.
 The most pressing include:

 - Data storage: Where data is stored has a big impact on how a company can utilize it.
 On-premises or cloud-based data storage create their own obstacles in terms of how quickly data can be cleaned, analyzed, and accessed by those who need it.